kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

         // MaxLimitRequestRatio represents the max burst value for the named resource
         // +optional
         MaxLimitRequestRatio ResourceList
-+       //  QoSResources specifies the limits for QoS resources.
++       //  QOSResources specifies the limits for QoS resources.
-+       QoSResources []LimitQoSResource
++       QOSResources []LimitQOSResource
 +}
 +
-+// LimitQoSResource specifies limits of one QoS resources type.
++// LimitQOSResource specifies limits of one QoS resources type.
-+type LimitQoSResource struct {
++type LimitQOSResource struct {
 +       // Name of the resource.
-+       Name QoSResourceName
++       Name QOSResourceName
 +       // Default specifies the default class to be assigned.
 +       // +optional
 +       Default string
 +       // Max usage of classes
 +       // +optional
-+       Max []QoSResourceClassLimit
++       Max []QOSResourceClassLimit
 +}
 +
-+// QoSResourceClassLimit specifies a limit for one class of a QoS resource.
++// QOSResourceClassLimit specifies a limit for one class of a QoS resource.
-+type QoSResourceClassLimit struct {
++type QOSResourceClassLimit struct {
 +       // Name of the class.
 +       Name string
 +       // Capacity is the limit for usage of the class.